 You will need the certificate .p12 file and password you generated in the previous section.

-- Go to Settings » Channels » Mobile App and click Add for iOS.
+- Go to Settings » Channels » Mobile Apps » iOS.

-- Select Certificate-based authentication, then enter the certificate password and upload the .p12 file.
+- Enter the certificate password and upload the .p12 file.

 Your push certificate is now uploaded and ready for use.